↑

 Notes

 • Turkey cutlets are sometimes called turkey chops.
-You can also use a turkey loin and slice it into rounds, if you prefer.
+You can also use a turkey tenderloin and slice it into rounds, if you prefer.

-• If you are preparing side dishes, you might want to get them started first.
-This turkey recipe doesn't take much time at all to cook.
+• If you are preparing side dishes, you may want to get them started first.
+This turkey recipe doesn't take much time to prepare.

-• Store leftover turkey in an air-tight container in the refrigerator.
-Use within 3-4 days.
+• Store leftover turkey in an airtight container in the refrigerator.
+Consume within 3-4 days.

 ** Nutritional information is an estimate and may vary.